sevadar-rajeshks/sevaportal/README.md

 # sevaportal
-This repository is used build a spiritual portal
+This repository is used to build a spiritual portal.